pjvds/born2code.net/_posts/2013-11-20-awesome-wm-and-full-screen-videos.md

                  focus = yes } },
 {% endhighlight %}

-Press `modkey+control+r` to restart awesome, or if that doesn't work, just logout and login again.
+After the change your can restart awesomewm by pressing `modkey+control+r`, or if that doesn't work, just logout and login again.

-From now on fullscreen video will just like you would expect it, fullscreen.
+From now on fullscreen video will just work like you would expect it to work, fullscreen.

 ![awesome fullscreen video]({{ 'awesomewm-and-full-screen-video/awesome-fullscreen.png' | asset_url }})

-New instances will be floating fullscreen and get focus.
+New instances will be floating fullscreen and get focus as they spawn.
 Just press `ESC` to exit them.

 _ps: The video is: [Everything I Know About Fast Databases I Learned at the Dog Track](http://vimeo.com/63690418)._